JonathanGuhl/HTML-CSS-refactor/README.md

-# Module 1 Project - Horiseon Webpage
+# - Horiseon Webpage

-## In this project I have helped deploy and clean up source code for a Marketing Company
+- In this project I have helped deploy and clean up source code for a Marketing Company

 - I built this project to help me get a better understanding of HTML formatting, CSS stylesheets, and working within a repository